ash-dieback-crowdsource/data/README.md

 ###data folders
-The four different types of data folder are able to hold the majority of datasets we expect a genomics project will generate.
-There is nothing stopping you from creating new ones of your own.
+The four different types of data folder are able to hold the majority of datasets we expect this genomics project will generate.
+There is nothing stopping you from creating new ones of your own, though you will need to discuss the metadata definitions and requirements with the organisation.

 ####reads
-This folder is designed to contain _links_ to the raw read files, e.g fastq files at other locations around the web.
+This folder is designed to contain files of _links_ to the raw read files, e.g fastq files at other locations such as FTP sites around the web.
 These files are too large in general, to be hosted via GitHub, but text links to them aren't.
 If you want the actual reads you should follow instructions in the `read_set.info` file which should explain how to get them as well as containing the metadata specified in `reads.README` in the project folder.
 Each read set should have its own folder and its own `read_set.info`.

 ####assemblies.
 This folder is designed to contain the results of assemblies carried out with reads in the `reads` folder e.g fasta files of contigs or AGP files of assemblies.
 In most circumstances the fasta files will not be too big for GitHub so can be directly in the repository and not just linked.
 The assembly could be of genomic or transcriptomic assembly or anything else exotic along those lines.
 The details of how each of these assemblies was made should go in the `assembly.info` according to the specification in `assembly.README`.